girishjjain/DevResx/bash.md

-cp -R // Copies everthing in the subdirectories recursively open . // Opens current working directory in Finder printenv // Prints all environment variables value
+cp -R // Copies everthing in the subdirectories recursively open . // Opens current working directory in Finder printenv // Prints all environment variables value rm -rf <dir-name> // Delete directory and its contents without prompting for confirmation
 ```

 ##### less
 less is a terminal pager command, lets you read content as pages instead of terminal spitting it all out at once and scrolling to the end.
 * less -p <pattern> to search for a string pattern